javidimail/cassandra/README.md

 # cassandra
 What is Cassandra?

-According to the documentations [1]:
+Here is the official definiton form Cassandra documentation [1]:
 "The Apache Cassandra database is the right choice when you need scalability and high availability without compromising performance.
 Linear scalability and proven fault-tolerance on commodity hardware or cloud infrastructure make it the perfect platform for mission-critical data.